leomqyu/Useful-Notes-and-Logs/code_n_commands/tool_notes/git.md

 1. to remember the password for a time period
+    If always being prompted, probably because using a HTTPS protocal

+    1. `[NOT RECOMMENDED]`
     ```
+    git config --global credential.helper store # permanent, store the password in file  ~/.git-credentials
     git config --global credential.helper 'cache --timeout=3600'    # for an hour
     ```

+    It is stored in the file, then other users (eg root might be able to access your github password)

+    2. update to ssh and not use https, set ssh keys, etc

+    3. just use the text replacement on local machine to remember the passwords

 # Convert existing non-empty directory to Git repository